|

 Wenchao Zhou, Suyog Mapara, Yiqing Ren, Yang Li, Andreas Haeberlen, Zachary Ives, Boon Thau Loo, and Micah Sherr

-To appear at: 39th International Conference on Very Large Data Bases (VLDB '13), Riva del Garda, Italy, August 2013.
+39th International Conference on Very Large Data Bases (VLDB '13), Riva del Garda, Italy, August 2013.

 [PDF] [BibTex]